Saxophone Scholarship Audition Information

 - Scales – it is expected that students would know at a minimum the major scales through four sharps and four flats (minimum) and a chromatic scale.
 These scales should be performed from memory and should include the full range of the horn.
 Students who do not know these scales are still encouraged to audition, but they should expect to learn them quickly upon admission to the Music program.

-- Sight-reading – the best way to “practice” sight-reading is sight-read regularly, paying close attention not only to notes and rhythms but also to dynamics, articulations, and other musical nuances.
+- Sight-reading – the best way to “practice” sight-reading is to sight-read regularly, paying close attention not only to notes and rhythms but also to dynamics, articulations, and other musical nuances.

 - Jazz solo, etude, or transcription (optional) – common examples include etudes from “Jazz Conception for Saxophone” (Int. or Adv.) by Lennie Niehaus, one of the etude books by Bob Mintzer, the Charlie Parker Omnibook, or similar etude books or transcription anthologies.